Phanindra-Kumar-Allada/translation_project/README.md

 googletrans: For interfacing with the Google Translate API.

 # Setup
-1. Navigate to the project directory. cd python_translation_project
+1. Navigate to the project directory: cd translation_project

 2. Install project dependencies: pip install googletrans==4.0.0-rc1

 # Usage
-1. Run the translation application. python app.py
+1. Run the translation application: python app.py
 2. The GUI will appear
 3. Enter the text you want to translate in the provided text entry field.